 - Sunlight: Tulsi can grow very well under full sun as well as partial sunlight.

 - Watering: Tulsi plant needs watering every day in summer & every alternate day in winter.
-Light watering in the form of shower is preferred; over flooding of pot is not recommended.
+Light watering in the form of a shower is preferred; over flooding of the pot is not recommended.

 Tulsi Plant care tips: